-Are you planning a trip to the spa, but aren't sure what to pack?
+Are you planning a trip to the spa but aren't sure what to pack?
 A few luxury spas like Golden Door and Cal-A-Vie supply guests with freshly laundered workout clothing every day, but even so, you'll probably look better in your own wardrobe.
-So here's a complete packing list—and some extra things to consider—for your trip to to the spa.
+So here's a complete packing list—and some extra things to consider—for your trip to the spa.

 - Workout clothes for fitness classes, yoga classes, and hikes.
 Depending on the season and climate, include short and long-sleeved t-shirts, comfortable workout plant and tops, a fleece vest, warm-up clothes, a windbreaker, a good sports bra, and yoga clothes.